Watermark-based Attribution of AI-Generated Content

 \subsection{Formal Quantification of Watermarking}

 Intuitively, to theoretically analyze the detection and attribution performance (i.e., TDR$_i$, FDR, and TAR$_i$), we need a formal quantification of a watermarking method's behavior at decoding watermarks in AI-generated content and non-AI-generated content.
-Towards this end, we formally define $\beta$-\emph{accurate} and $\gamma$-\emph{random watermarking} as follows:
+Towards this end, we formally define $\beta$-\emph{accurate} and $\gamma$-\emph{random watermarking} in Appendix~\ref{appendix:definition-watermark}.

-\begin{definition}[$\beta$-accurate watermarking] For a randomly sampled AI-generated content $C\sim \mathcal{P}$ embedded with watermark $w$, the bits of the decoded watermark $D(C)$ are independent and each bit matches with that of $w$ with probability $\beta$.
-Formally, we have $Pr(D(C)[k]=w[k])= \beta$, where $C\sim \mathcal{P}$, $D$ is the decoder, and $[k]$ represents the $k$th bit of a watermark.
-We say a watermarking method is $\beta$-accurate if it satisfies the above condition. \end{definition}